aharonium/opensiddur.org/posts/HTML/prayers/life-cycle/living/repenting-resetting-forgiveness/that-religion-be-not-a-cloak-for-hypocrisy-by-rabbi-mordecai-kaplan-1945.html.md

 <body>
 Title: That Religion Be Not a Cloak for Hypocrisy, by Rabbi Mordecai Kaplan (1945)<br />
 Primary contributor: aharon.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=20685">http://opensiddur.org/?p=20685</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=20685">http://opensiddur.org/?p=20685</a>
 <p />
 <hr />